zjijz/cse385-group1/README.md

   - [x] Hold scroller
   - [x] Search bar
   - [ ] Wire to backend
+  - [ ] Add a thing where searching switches out the hold/loan view with search results
+  - [ ] Add a keyup event hook to check if a user hit 'enter'
+  - [ ] If no holds / loans, add a message to tell user to search for books
 - [ ] Book Preview
+  - [ ] Display all book information
-  - [ ] Run queries to get if book is on user's hold or loan lists
+  - [ ] Run queries to get if book is on user's hold or loan lists (and show cards based on this)
-  - [ ] Open to reader if user has hold
+  - [ ] Ability to open to reader if user has a loan for the book
 - [ ] Dashboard
   - [x] Show the user information on a card
   - [ ] Wire to backend